Sir Ian McKellen expected to return to West End stage this week after fall

 Even a fall from the West End stage is not expected to keep 85-year-old Sir Ian McKellen from performing for long.

-The British actor has shown little sign of slowing down during his esteemed career, even marking his milestone 80th year with a 80-date nationwide solo tour.
+The British actor has shown little sign of slowing down during his esteemed career, even marking his milestone 80th year with an 80-date nationwide solo tour.

 With two Oscar nominations, Sir Ian has gripped audiences both on screen and on stage and is widely considered to be one of the greatest actors of all time.